owenmedina/The-Druid-and-the-Soldier/README.md

 # The Druid and the Soldier
-Text-based game that runs through a mythical romance between a soldier and a druid
+Text-based, decision-based game that runs through the mythical romance between a druid and a soldier

 Tech stack: HTML CSS JS, EJS, Node.js, Sass, Heroku, AWS